 If a Caveat has been entered incorrectly, then to challenge a caveat you issue what is known as a Warning – legal help should be sought as there are various procedures that must be adhered to when issuing the warning on the person who has entered the Caveat.
 Once the warning is served, the recipient then has 14 days to enter a formal reply to the warning which is called an appearance.
 This is a formal legal document setting out the grounds for why the will is being disputed.

-Once the warning has been served on the person who has entered the Caveat, they have a period of some 8 days to enter an Appearance.
+Once the warning has been served on the person who has entered the Caveat, they then have a period of some 14 days to enter an Appearance.

 The Appearance sets out in short detail the grounds for contesting the will and why the caveat ought to remain in place.
 If no Appearance is filed in 14 days then the Caveat can be lifted however this still requires a specific application.